 Hours: Monday-Friday 11 AM-10 PM, Saturday & Sunday 9 AM-10 PM

-A bowling alley for football?
+A bowling alley for hockey?
 Don’t knock it till you try it… Garage may predominantly be a billiards and bowling spot but they also have a sports bar perfect for watching the big game.
 Snack, drink, and play games while you root for your favorite team.